mandragore/mandragore/README.md

 - 👀 I’m interested in ... world food
 - 🌱 I’m currently learning ... to know myself
 - 💞️ I’m looking to collaborate on ... saving the world
-- 📫 How to reach me ... regular summoning, the goat helps
+- 📫 How to reach me ... regular summoning, nothing fancy.
+The goat helps.

 <!---
 mandragore/mandragore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.